cvkonduru/Analysis-of-Emergency-911-calls-for-Montgomery-County-PA/README.md

-This project is all about Analysing the Emergency 911 calls for Montgomery County, PA.
+This project is all about the  analysis of Emergency 911 calls for Montgomery County, PA.

 Description of the Data set:
 lat : String variable, Latitude -